Bundt Pan Bacon Egg and Cheese Brunch Bread

 Instructions

-- In a medium-size mixing bowl whisk together eggs, milk, salt and pepper.
-Soft scramble in a skillet over medium heat just until loosely firm.
+- Eggs: In a medium-size mixing bowl whisk together eggs, milk, salt and pepper.
+Soft scramble in a skillet over medium heat just until firm.
 Set aside to cool.

-- In a medium size mixing bowl, use a fork to mix together the flour with 1 cup shredded cheddar cheese and 1/2 cup bacon.
-Make a well in the center and add the cream.
+- Biscuit Dough: In a large mixing bowl, use a fork to stir together the flour with 1 cup shredded cheddar cheese and 1/2 cup bacon.
+Make a well in the center and add the heavy cream.

 - Using a fork gradually work the cream through the dry ingredients until moistened.

-- Sprinkle 2 Tbsp reserved bacon and 1/4 cup Borden® Cheese Sharp Cheddar Shreds evenly on the bottom of the bundt pan.
+- Assemble in the Prepared Pan: Sprinkle 2 Tbsp reserved bacon and 1/4 cup Borden® Cheese Sharp Cheddar Shreds evenly on the bottom of the bundt pan.

-- Use a regular size ice cream scoop to divide the dough.
-Scoop 1/2 of the biscuit batter onto the bottom of the pan over bacon and cheese. (alternately, you can use a 1/4-1/3 cup measuring cup.)
+- Use a regular size ice cream scoop to divide the dough, scooping half of the biscuit batter into the bottom of the pan on top of the bacon and cheddar cheese.
+(Alternately, you can use a 1/4-1/3 cup measuring cup.)

 - Scoop the remaining biscuit dough over the filling.
 Flatten and spread slightly.

-- Place into the oven and bake for 25 minutes or until a toothpick inserted into the dough comes back clean.
+- Place the pan into the oven and bake for 25 minutes or until a toothpick inserted into the dough comes back clean.

 - Rest in the pan for 5-10 minutes then turn it out onto a cake plate or serving platter.